 Will Straw – @wdjstraw – is the founder of Left Foot Forward and now chairs its board.
 He is an associate director at the Institute for Public Policy Research and Labour’s candidate for Rossendale and Darwen.
 He was a 2007-08 Fulbright Scholar and worked for four years at HM Treasury.
 He is a former President of the Oxford University Student Union and co-edited “The Change We Need: What Britain can learn from Obama’s victory“.

 Aaron Porter – @AaronPorter – is the president of the National Union of Students.
 He studied English Literature at the University of Leicester and served as a sabbatical officer at the students’ union.

-Alex Hern – @AlexHern – is a staff writer at the New Statesman and previously worked as an intern for Left Foot Forward.
+Alex Hern – @AlexHern – is a staff writer at the Guardian and previously worked as an intern for Left Foot Forward.
 He graduated St Peter’s College, Oxford, in 2011 and is a former Parliamentary researcher.
 Alex is an avid comic aficionado and critic.
 His personal blog can be found here, and you should follow him on twitter.

 Amanda Ramsay – @AmandaRamsay – writes for Left Foot Forward on a range of public policy areas.
 She is a writer with a background in UK politics, communications, business and government relations.
 Amanda is a sometime commentator on the BBC, and has many years of Parliamentary experience, from research and communications work for a government minister to working for the Times and the Evening Standard.
 Her website can be found here.